shadowmb23/sql-data-warehouse-project/README.md

 ## PROJECT OVERVIEW

-Este proyecto implementa un data warehouse en un entorno real de producción, siguiendo los procesos ETL/ELT para transformar datos sin procesar en información empresarial de negocios útil.
+This project implements a data warehouse in a real production environment, following ETL/ELT processes to transform raw data into useful business information.

 This project involves: